 Born and raised in London, Michael Doiley has been living in Crystal Palace with his wife and son for over 15 years.
 A song-writer and author of 3 published books, Michael is an expert in the fields of Self-Esteem, Motivation and Meditation and has held countless seminars as well as one-to-ones on these subjects.
 He is an active School Governor at local primary school, James Dixon, and in 2015 established a small record label, which uses Antenna Studios as its base.

 Rosie has worked as an arts administrator and producer for over 20 years, including: in programming and touring for Northern Stage, Newcastle upon Tyne; in profit-share summer Shakespeare as one of four founders of Creation Theatre Company; for a local authority arts development unit at Warrington Borough Council; at The Actors Centre as General Manager for 5 years; and as Executive Director of Battersea Arts Centre for 4 1/2 years including the negotiation of its lease from London Borough of Wandsworth.
 She was an elected Board member of the Independent Theatre Council for 6 years including a year as Co-Chair.
-Since 2009 Rosie has been Executive Director at People's Palace Projects, an arts and social justice charity specialising in participation and cultural exchange.
-She is a Board member of Queen Mary Innovation Ltd, and also volunteers locally as Chair of the Parent Forum at James Dixon Primary School and a member of the Crystal Palace Park Community Projects Development Group.
-Rosie is a Fellow of the RSA.
+Since 2009 Rosie has been Executive Director at People's Palace Projects, an arts and research charity that produces work advocating for equality, climate justice and mental health.
+She is also a founding Director of Museum of Colour CIC.

 Jules is a TV drama producer on series and single dramas including “My Mad Fat Diary”, “Catherine the Great” and “Babs".